 March 17, 2020, Information

-Prior to this recent outbreak of the coronavirus, most people have probably never thought about strengthening their immune system.
-Ultimately, this is the key to providing true and longlasting protection against COVID-19 and other strains of bacterial and viral infections.
-With a strong immune system you can safeguard yourself against attacks by most microorganisms and recover a lot quicker if you do come down with an infection.
-Boosting your immune system has the added bonus of protecting you from longterm chronic diseases, increasing your resilience to stress and providing you with more energy and vitality.
+Prior to this COVID-19 outbreak, the majority of Australians wouldn’t have thought about strengthening their immune systems.
+If a positive can be taken from this situation it’s that more and more people are thinking about their health and fitness, and making the necessary changes.
+Ultimately, boosting your immunity is the key to providing true and longlasting protection against COVID-19 and every other strain of viral or bacterial infections.
+With a strong immune system you can safeguard yourself against attacks by most microorganisms and recover quicker if you do come down with an infection.
+Boosting your immune system has the added bonus of protecting you from longterm, chronic diseases such as arthritis, diabetes, cancer, heart disease, as well as increasing your resilience to stress and providing you with more energy and vitality.

 When in doubt, start with the gut.